pkmn/engine/docs/PROTOCOL.md

-Furthermore, a **lax** vs. **strict** interpretation of the RNG can be applied - whether or not any conceivable sequence of events should be considered or only those which can be obtained in practice via the actual RNG (on either the catridge or Pokémon Showdown).
+Furthermore, a **lax** vs. **strict** interpretation of the RNG can be applied - whether or not any conceivable sequence of events should be considered or only those which can be obtained in practice via the actual RNG (on either the cartridge or Pokémon Showdown).

 In general, the constants will be defined such that they will be guaranteed to be sufficient under **cartridge constraints with a lax consideration of the RNG** (though taking a strict interpretation